isaac-scarrott/Portfolio-Website/src/BlogPosts/test/index.md

 </div>
 ```

 <p>Straight away we can see that the number of re-renders using the index as oppose to a unique ID is 3x the amount.
-In theory our application would be 3x slower, however in practice it would be no way near this amount due to the other optimisations in the diffing and rendering algorithm.
+In theory our application would be 3x slower, however in practice it would be no way near this amount due to the other optimizations in the diffing and rendering algorithm.
 This is because everything with an index above the index we insert our component into has had to re-render due to the key being passed.
 Just imagine if this was a list of 30 items and we entered a new component in near the start!
 So just by choosing to use something other than index we have improved our number of re-renders.</p>

 <p>Now you might be saying 'I only have up to 5 items in my list, the performance benefit would be negligible' and you would be 100% right.
 However as mentioned earlier not using a consistent unique key could result in unexpected side effects could occur such as the mix up in elements on a mutation of the list being mapped.
 The best example I have seen on this is in this <a href='https://jsbin.com/wohima/edit?output'>JS Bin</a>.
 When you load up the JS Bin and enter some information into the input boxes nothing out the ordinary happens.</p>